rhdtownsend/gyre/doc/sphinx/source/user-guide/gyre-fundamentals/numerical-solution.rst

    :alt: Plot showing eigenfunctions for the first three modes
    :align: center

-   Plot of the eigenfunctions :math:`\{\tilde{y}\}` on the discrete spatial grid :math:`\{x\}`, for the first three modes.
-The eigenfunctions have been normalized to have a maximum value of unity. (:download:`Source <fig_eigenfuncs.py>`)
+   Plot of the eigenfunctions :math:`\tilde{y}` as a function of spatial coordinate :math:`x`, for the first three modes of the stretched-string BVP with :math:`N=50`.
+The discrete points show the numerical functions, and the solid lines the corresponding analytic functions. (:download:`Source <fig_eigenfuncs.py>`)

-:numref:`fig-eigenfuncs` plots the eigenfunctions found in this way for the first three modes (:math:`n=1,\ldots,3`) of the stretched-string BVP.
-Individual points are shown, rather than a smooth line, to emphasize the discrete nature of our numerical method.
-Nevertheless, the eigenfunctions agree well with the analytic formula given in :eq:`analytic-eigenfuncs`.
+:numref:`fig-eigenfuncs` plots the eigenfunctions found in this way for the first three modes (:math:`n=1,\ldots,3`) given in :numref:`numerical-eigenfreqs`.
+Also shown are the corresponding analytic solutions given by equation :eq:`analytic-eigenfuncs`.
+The agreement between the two is good.